bamadesigner/cpt-onomies/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Removed all the of the constants the plugin defined so be sure to remove any dependencies on them

 = 1.3.4 =
 * Changed default CPT-onomy labels to match the custom post type labels.
 * Added 'custom_post_type_onomies_cpt_onomy_labels' filter which allows users to change the CPT-onomy labels.